slackapi/java-slack-sdk/docs/guides/interactive-components.md

 }
 ```

-When a user clicks the button, `"block_actions"`-typed event with the `action_id` the element with the value `"button-action"` has will come to your Bolt app.
+When a user clicks the button, `"block_actions"`-typed request with the `action_id` the element with the value `"button-action"` has will come to your Bolt app.

 ```java
 // when a user clicks a button in the actions block